Australia has assured US its technology is safe in submarine deal -envoy

-WASHINGTON, March 2 (Reuters) - Australia has assured Washington that U.S. technology will be safe under a plan to supply it with nuclear power submarines in a tripartite deal also including Britain, Canberra's ambassador to the United States said on Thursday.
+WASHINGTON, March 2 (Reuters) - Australia has assured Washington that U.S. technology will be safe under a plan to supply it with nuclear-powered submarines in a tripartite deal also including Britain, Canberra's ambassador to the United States said on Thursday.

 Speaking to a U.S. think tank, Arthur Sinodinos also said that when details of the so-called AUKUS submarine deal are announced in mid-March, people would see there had been a "genuine trilateral solution."

+Leaders from Australia and Britain are expected to travel to Washington this month to announce the way forward on AUKUS after an 18-month consultation period.

+On Wednesday, British and Australian defense officials said more work was needed to break down bureaucratic barriers to technology sharing in the second pillar of the AUKUS agreement dealing with advanced technology programs such as artificial intelligence and hypersonic weapons.

-(Reporting by David Brunnstrom, Kirsty Needham and Michale Martina; Editing by Chris Reese)
+(Reporting by David Brunnstrom and Michael Martina in Washington and Kirsty Needham in Sydney; Editing by Chris Reese and Stephen Coates)

 ((david.brunnstrom@thomsonreuters.com; +1-202 354 5835; Twitter: @davidbrunnstrom;))